Esoterical/voron_canbus/README.md

 # New build

-Head to [getting_started](./getting_started.md) to start your journey.
+If this is a fresh build click [here](./Getting_Started.md) to start your journey.

 # Updating

-If you are just updating an existing already-working CANBus system, click [here](./updating.md) for steps on how to update the firmware on your boards.
+If you are just updating an existing already-working CANBus system, click [here](./Updating.md) for steps on how to update the firmware on your boards.

 # Configuration